DreamWorks Animation: Partnerships

-DreamWorks Animation has an ongoing partnership with Hewlett-Packard that has been active since 2002, and the studio exclusively uses HP workstations and servers.
+DreamWorks Animation had an partnership with Hewlett-Packard that has been active from 2002, which was continued when the company split into two entities HP Inc. for its consumer division and Hewlett Packard Enterprise for its enterprise product division during its last years with the releases of Kung Fu Panda 3, Trolls, The Boss Baby and Captain Underpants: The First Epic Movie, and the studio exclusively uses HP workstations and servers.
 In 2005, DWA partnered with HP to introduce HP Halo Telepresence Solutions, technologies that allow people in different locations to communicate in a face-to-face environment in real time.

 In 2005, AMD signed a three-year deal to provide Opteron processors to the studio.
-This relationship ended in 2008, and DreamWorks announced that they would use Intel Xeon processors for all future productions.
+This relationship ended in 2008 after the release of Kung Fu Panda, and DreamWorks announced that they would use Intel Xeon processors for all future productions starting with Madagascar: Escape 2 Africa.
 The same year, both companies announced a technology called InTru3D that allows DreamWorks to produce all of their future films in 3D, beginning with Monsters vs. Aliens.

-DreamWorks also has a partnership with NetApp in order to supply cloud-based storage that allows the company to complete its films.
+DreamWorks also has a partnership with NetApp in order to supply cloud-based storage that allows the company to complete its films, which began with the release of How to Train Your Dragon: The Hidden World.

+In 2020, Lenovo became the studio's data center partner, this was followed in 2021 by becoming the studio's preferred workstation partner, ending the studio's association with the HP brand itself for 19 years.